-A fundamental question is: How do skeletal organisms overcome the activation energy barriers that also apply to mineralization processes?
+A fundamental question was: How do skeletal organisms overcome the activation energy barriers that also apply to mineralization processes?
 We know from biochemistry that enzymes can reduce the activation energy of chemical reactions.
-Therefore we asked: Is silica formation also enzyme-catalyzed?
+Therefore we asked: Is also the formation of the silica skeleton (glass skeleton) of the siliceous sponges enzyme-catalyzed?
 In fact, we could demonstrate this.
 As we have been able to show, the sponge protein silicatein has the ability to synthesize silica (i.e. an inorganic material) from orthosilicate (also a purely inorganic material) via an enzymatic mechanism.
-Until then, no other enzyme had been able to perform such a reaction – a groundbreaking discovery that was examined in detail in an ERC Advanced Grant project ("BIOSILICA") by the head of the research group, not only for technical (silica is a basic material in nanotechnology), but also of great importance for medical applications.
+Until then, no other enzyme had been able to perform such a reaction – a discovery that was examined in detail in an ERC Advanced Grant project ("BIOSILICA") by the head of the research group, not only for technical (silica is a basic material in nanotechnology), but also of great importance for medical applications.

 By combining polyP or polyP nano/microparticles with hydrogel-forming polymers such as alginate, hyaluronic acid, chitosan derivatives or chondroitin sulfate, we were able to develop hybrid materials (even 3D-printable) for a number of medical applications, from tooth sealing to wound healing materials, to stimulate microvascularization and bone and cartilage regeneration, as well as to manufacturing of artificial blood vessels and corneas.
 With suitable hydrogels, it was also possible to develop a polyP-based bio-ink for 3D cell printing (3D bioplotting) – the embedded cells remained proliferatively active.
 The first regeneratively active implant materials have already been tested in animal experiments and are to be brought into clinical use.